Hey travelin’ feline friends! Skye Blake here, biker cat, ready to ride with you!

-There’s a difference between weather resistant and weatherproof material.
+When choosing a bike carrier, it’s important to know the difference between weather resistant and weatherproof material.

 “Weather resistant” means water is repelled but will eventually get into the material and cause damage.

-“Weatherproof” means that it’s able to withstand a lot of water punishment without being damaged or allowing it to get through.
+“Weatherproof” means that it’s able to withstand water punishment without being damaged or allowing it to get through.

 - Removable leakproof absorbing bottom pad – Leakproof to keep accidents off your bike… absorbs to keep your cat dry